funilrys/PyFunceble/docs/components/auto-continue.rst

     auto_continue: True

-into your personal :code:`.PyFunceble.yaml` or use the `--auto-continue` argument from the CLI to reactivate it.
+into your personal :code:`.PyFunceble.yaml` or use the :code:`--auto-continue` argument from the CLI to reactivate it.